douglasgreen/outlines/computing/databases/mysql.md

 Storage engines are components that handle the operations for storing and retrieving data within the database.
 MySQL supports multiple storage engines, each optimized for different use cases:

 -   InnoDB: The default engine, known for its robust transaction support, row-level locking, and ACID (Atomicity, Consistency, Isolation, Durability) compliance.
-It\'s ideal for applications requiring high reliability and multi-user concurrency.
+It's ideal for applications requiring high reliability and multi-user concurrency.
 -   MyISAM: Known for its speed and efficiency in read-heavy operations but doesn't support transactions.
-It\'s good for read-intensive applications where data consistency and integrity are not critical.
+It's good for read-intensive applications where data consistency and integrity are not critical.
 -   Memory: Stores data in memory for extremely fast access, but data is lost when the database shuts down.
 Useful for temporary tables and data that doesn't require persistence.
 -   Archive: Optimized for storing large volumes of archival or historical data.